 These are easy to wash in a pinch.
 Since they dry so quickly, they’ll be ready to wear right away.

-To round out our list, we added a heavy hitter — the head phones.
+Next up we added a heavy hitter — the headphones.

 A great pair of headphones can help you block out the noise and focus on the task at hand.
 Haven’t you seen all those NBA players before a game?

 For a lot of people, music is a must when working out.